AMISO-MY/amiso-my.github.io/docs/_posts/2022-06-08-IOAA-2022-Malaysia-Team.md

     excerpt: "SMK Sentosa"
 ---

-Congratulations to the five students who will be representing Malaysia at the 2022 International Olympiad on Astronomy and Astrophysics Olympiad ([IOAA](https://www.ioaastrophysics.org/)) at Georgia!
+Congratulations to the five students who will be representing Malaysia at the 2022 International Olympiad on Astronomy and Astrophysics ([IOAA](https://www.ioaastrophysics.org/)) at Georgia!

 {% include gallery caption="IOAA 2022 Malaysia team at Planetarium Negara" %}